Lightning-AI/torchmetrics/docs/source/references/modules.rst

 Wrappers
 ********

-Modular wrapper metrics are not metrics in themself, but instead the take in other metrics and alter the internal logic of the base metric.
+Modular wrapper metrics are not metrics in themself, but instead take a metric and alter the internal logic of the base metric.

 .. autoclass:: torchmetrics.BootStrapper
     :noindex: